Best B2B Accounting Software Shortlist

 - Payroll Management: Manages employee salaries and deductions, ensuring accurate and timely payroll processing.

-- Multi-Currency Support: Handles transactions in different currencies, which is essential for businesses operating globally.
+- Multi-Currency Support: Handles transactions in different currencies, which is essential for businesses with multiple locations operating globally.

 - Customizable Dashboards: Allows users to tailor the interface to display the most relevant information for their roles.